babylonhealth/ios-playbook/Cookbook/Technical-Documents/TaskReviewGuidelines.md

 ### UI-Business logic
 - Does `UIViewController` has only its clear responsibilities?
 (SM, some for J)
+- Is there an abstraction of `UITableViewDataSource`/`UICollectionViewDataSource` (SM)
-- Is the navigation abstracted?
+- Is navigation from one module to another not tightly coupled?
 (SM)
 - Is business logic state management done within UI state/actions? (bonus point)
-- Is there a layer in between (Persistence & Networking) and ViewModel/Presenter/ViewController?
+- Is there a data access layer in between (Persistence & Networking) and ViewModel/Presenter/ViewController?
 (S)
 - Does it use unidirectional data flow? (bonus point)
-- Is there an abstraction of `UITableViewDataSource`/`UICollectionViewDataSource` (bonus point)

 ### UI
 - Is the Auto Layout used?
 (SMJ)
 - If Auto Layout is done in InterfaceBuilder, are constraints correct and not ambiguous?
 (SM)
 - If Auto Layout is done in code, is it readable?
 (S)
 - Are there any Auto Layout warnings in the console?
-(S)
-- Are views composable?
 (S)